-- 1. Chronic illness or incapacitation

-- 2. Court summonses

-- 3. Family emergencies

-- 4. Emergency medical or dental appointments

-- 6. Religious holidays

-- 7. Other emergencies approved by the administration.
+- 1. Chronic or contagious illness or incapacitation - 2.
+Court summonses - 3.
+Family emergencies - 4.
+Emergency medical or dental appointments - 5.
+Other emergencies approved by the administration.

 An additional remedy for failure due to excessive absences is for a student to improve his or her attendance for the quarter immediately following the one in which he or she exceeded the maximum number of absences.
 Specifically, if a student attends 90% or more class meetings for that same class he or she previously failed, the average for that failed quarter will revert to the average the student had originally earned.
+When students fail a fourth quarter class due to absences, they can re-earn their grade(s) by attending 90% of the days in the first quarter of the subsequent year.
+Seniors who have failed a course during 4th quarter may make up attendance through community service hours commensurate with the number of missed classes as arranged by school administration.